hyperledger-archives/sawtooth-docs-archive/docs/1.2/architecture/injecting_batches_block_validation_rules.md

   block_end(string previous_block_id, list<Batch> batches) -> list<Batch>
 ```

-The BlockPublisher (part of the
+The BlockPublisher (part of the [journal]({% link
-`journal <../architecture/journal>`{.interpreted-text role="doc"}) will
+docs/1.2/architecture/journal.md %})) will call each of the methods at the
-call each of the methods at the appropriate times for all included
+appropriate times for all included BatchInjectors, thus injecting batches into
-BatchInjectors, thus injecting batches into the new block.
+the new block.

 # On-Chain Configuration